shailu26/confirmationApp/README.md

 ## Test server

+Use these commands -

+1. npm install
+2. ng build --prod

-You need to create a table name called user and create 6 fields
+then You need to create a table name called user and create 6 fields
 1. user_id(int) primary key AI
 2. first_name(string)
 3. last_name(string)